Read about our alumni recent accomplishments.

 Jeff Henderson, MD, PhD, Assistant Professor of Medicine, ID fellow 2002, was among the faculty who received an Outstanding Faculty Mentor Award.
 This prestigious award is offered to only seven faculty mentors, with nominations received from departments across both campuses at Washington University.

-Mary Horgan, MD, elected 142nd President of the Royal College of Physicians of Ireland
+Mary Horgan, MD, ID fellow 1994, elected 142nd President of the Royal College of Physicians of Ireland

 Mary Horgan, M.D, has recently been elected as President Designate of the Royal College of Physicians of Ireland.
 Dr. Horgan will become the 142nd President of RCPI at their Annual Stated Meeting in October 2017 and will serve a three-year term.